ergoplatform/ergodocs/docs/node/sigs.md

       ]
     }

-Bob is sending transaction with invalid signature to Alice.
+Bob is sending a transaction with an invalid signature to Alice.
 First, she extracts Bob's and Carol's (simulated by Bob actually) commitments and partial signatures by feeding Bob's invalid transaction and Bob's and Carol's pubkeys into /script/extractHints :

     {
       "transaction": {